sgh-eltern/pdf-service/README.markdown

 rerun bundle exec rackup
 ```

+If you have [tmuxinator](https://github.com/tmuxinator/tmuxinator) installed (`gem install tmuxinator`), a simple call to `tmuxinator` will launch the service locally as well as the docker images using `docker-compose`.
+Have a look at the `.tmuxinator.yml` file to see what will be launched.

 # Deployment

 The stack is defined in `docker-cloud.yml`.
 Just change the access key `t0ps3cret` to something other than the default.
 Make sure you update it in both places within the file.